raspberrypilearning/create-your-own-world/en/step_2.md

-## Moving the `player` sprite
+## Moving the player sprite

-Let's start by creating a `player` sprite that can move around your world.
+--- task ---Let's start by creating a `player` sprite that can move around your world.
+Open the starter project

---- task ---

 --- collapse ---
 ---
-title: Starting your project
+itle: I'm using Scratch online
 ---

-If you're using Scratch online, open the 'Create your own world' Scratch project at [http://rpf.io/p/en/on](http://rpf.io/p/en/on){:target="_blank"}.
+- If you're using Scratch online, open the 'Create your own world' Scratch project at [http://rpf.io/p/en/on](http://rpf.io/p/en/on){:target="_blank"}.
+- If you have a Scratch account, you can click on Remix in the top right-hand corner to save a copy of the project to your account.
+--- /collapse ---

+--- collapse ---

+---
+title: I'm using Scratch offline
+---
 If you are using Scratch offline, download the project [http://rpf.io/p/en/off](http://rpf.io/p/en/off){:target="_blank"}, and then open it using the offline editor.
 --- /collapse ---

 ![screenshot](images/world-starter.png)